 U. Scharler, Ulanowicz RE, Fogel ML, Wooller MJ, Jacobson-Meyers ME, Lovelock C, Feller IC, Frischer M, Lee R, McKee K, Romero IC, Schmit JP, Shearer C, Joye S (submitted) Variable nutrient stoichiometry (C:N:P) across trophic levels determines community and ecosystem properties in an oligotrophic mangrove system.

 A. Padilla, R. Brown and M.J.
-Wooller (submitted).
+Wooller (in press).
 Strontium isotope analyses (87Sr/86Sr) of otoliths from anadromous Bering cisco (Coregonus laurettae) to determine stock composition.
 ICES Marine Biology.
 On-Line First.

 J. Schilder, C. Tellenbach, M. Möst, P. Spaak, M. van Hardenbroek, M. Wooller and O. Heiri (in review) Experimental assessment of environmental influences on the isotopic composition of Daphnia pulicaria and their ephippia

 A. Baltensperger, F. Huettmann, A.L.
 King, M.J.
 Wooller, J.M.
 Welker (in review) Identifying spatial patterns in small mammal diets across Alaska using machine learning and stable isotope ratios of carbon (δ13C) and nitrogen (δ15N)

 S. Brennan, D. Fernandez, C. Zimmerman, T. Cerling, R. Brown, M. McFee, M.J.
-Wooller (in review) Strontium isotopes provide new tool for fine-scale biodiversity conservation of Pacific salmon.
+Wooller (in press) Strontium isotopes provide new tool for fine-scale biodiversity conservation of Pacific salmon.
 Science Advances.
 On-Line First.